quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Slow Start

 QUIC begins every connection in slow start and exits slow start upon loss.
-QUIC re-enters slow start after a retransmission timeout.
+QUIC re-enters slow start anytime the congestion window is less than sshthresh, which typically only occurs after an RTO.
 While in slow start, QUIC increases the congestion window by the number of acknowledged bytes when each ack is processed.